igpad94/react_native_assessment/README.md

 # Introduction

-QR Data Storage - this a small app created using react-native-expo that reads QR Codes and lists their data.
+QR Data Storage - this is a small app created using react-native-expo that reads QR Codes and lists their data.

 ## Installation